Combined oral contraceptive pill: Menstrual suppression

 Menstrual bleeding is not necessary in women who do not wish to conceive, therefore menstrual suppression may be implemented in women who do not want to have menstrual bleeding for convenience, gynecologic disorders, bleeding disorders or other medical conditions.

 In the two types of hormonal oral contraceptives, only combined oral contraceptives can achieve amenorrhea, while POPs can only reduce the amount of blood.
 The method of using combined oral contraceptives for menstrual suppression is to skip the 7 placebo pills and continue taking active pills after the 21 active pills.
 This can be used in extended method or continuous method.
 For extended method, patients who take active pills for 3, 4, or 6 months and then take placebo pills for a period of time will more likely experience withdrawal bleeding.
 The interval can be decided by the patients according to their own preferences.
 For continuous method, people can take combined oral contraceptives for a year continuously without any placebo pills.
 In the first few months of extended or continuous use of combined oral contraceptives, unscheduled bleeding or spotting may occur.
 However, the bleeding or spotting is expected to resolve after a few months of use.

 Menstrual suppression is commonly used for convenience especially when women go on vacation.
 It is also used for gynecologic disorders such as dysmenorrhea (commonly known as menstrual pain), symptoms related to premenstrual hormone change and excessive bleeding related to uterine fibroids.
 Patients can also benefit from menstrual suppression for bleeding disorders or chronic anemia.

 Menstrual migraine

-Patients with menstrual Oestrogen-related migraine, but without aura and additional risk factors to stroke, can be benefited from combined oral contraceptives.
+Patients who experience menstrual estrogen-related migraines, but without aura and additional risk factors to stroke, can benefit from combined oral contraceptives.
 However, older women and those with a strong family history of problematic headaches may find that using hormonal oral contraceptives worsens their headache.